fghaas/quit-simplifying/markdown/openedx.md

 Open edX is a general-purpose learning platform, not unlike Moodle (though while Moodle is a PHP codebase, Open edX is all Python).

+It came out of a platform developed at MIT, with initial collaboration from Harvard and Stanford universities.
+In 2013, it was released as an open source project, under the Affero GPL.
+So it's been around for more than 10 years.

 ## edx-platform repo <!-- .element class="hidden" -->
 ![Screenshot of the openedx/edx-platform repository on GitHub](images/edx-platform.png)

 <!-- Note -->
-It came out of a platform developed at MIT, with initial collaboration from Harvard and Stanford universities.
-In 2013, it was released as an open source project, under the Affero GPL.
-So it's been around for more than 10 years.

 It's widely used not only in academia, but also in business education, and it's something that I use in my day job on a daily basis, as a courseware author, a platform admin, and a developer.

 And at its core it's really a Django application, or rather a whole array of Django applications all working together.
+It has

+* a learning management system (LMS), which is what learners and tutors use,
+* a courseware management system, which is what instructional designers and course authors use,
+* and lots more adjacent components.

 Now, the reason I'm mentioning here is that it's full of great examples how complexity, once it's injected into a project or system, ...

 ## Complexity does not recede <!-- .element class="hidden" -->

-### Takeaway #2
+### Takeaway #3

 Complexity does not recede.